ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 Required configuration files :

 * ***test.properties*** - contains configuration parameters for configuring the benchmark driver
 * ***definitions.properties*** - contains values of pre-allocated parameters used by the benchmark.
-Not to be changed for a regular benchmark use
+Not to be modified by the regular benchmark user

 Extract from reference knowledge data archive file (reference_knowledge_data.zip) following items :

 * ***data/*** - folder containing required reference knowledge (ontologies and data) and query templates

-Extract from additinal reference datasets (see project ldbc_semanticpub_bm_additional_datasets)
+Extract from additinal reference datasets (see project ldbc_semanticpub_bm_additional_datasets).
+This is an optional step.

 * ***Files of type .ttl*** and save to data/datasets folder

-All items should be saved in same location where the benchmark jar file is.
+All items should be saved in same location with the benchmark jar file.

 ###Configure